10 Minutes of Drawing a Day

 🎬 Here's a link to the video 👉 https://youtu.be/yafnWqLHqWk

-The less concerned you are with how it turns out the more fun you can have.
+This is another one of those exercise that helps you get away from drawing in your usual way.
 You will need a bit more focus to stop yourself doing outlines and horizontal lines but that’s half the challenge!

 * Choose a subject with plenty of dark areas.